The Shale Project is a multimedia storytelling initiative roughly in the shape of a planet. It's about three things:

 Wait, so what is this exactly?

-Shale can be described as a multimedia storytelling initiative roughly in the shape of a planet!
-It serves as a hub for the different stories we intend to publish, and is essentially a world building playground.
-The website itself offers you the tools to navigate different parts of the world featured in our stories, and gives more in-depth information on these places.
-Feel free to ask us questions about the specific places as well–your questions are what help us know what kind of information people might like to see when exploring!
+The Shale Project is best described as a multimedia storytelling initiative roughly in the shape of a planet!
+We see Shale as a hub for all of the stories we publish, and treat it like a worldbuilding playground.
+Our award-winning website provides the tools to navigate different parts of the planet that are featured in our stories, and offers more in-depth information on these places.
+Feel free to ask us questions about the planet as well–your curiosity helps us to know where you’d like to see us grow!

 Why build a planet?